Skip to main content

 integrate(env, controller=opposition_control, num_steps=1000)

-# Or use trained SB3 model
+# Or pass a trained SB3 model directly

 from stable_baselines3 import PPO